 House fire

-Install smoke alarms at home
+Install alarms

 Smoke alarms are compulsory in every home.
 You need to replace all smoke alarms every 10 years, and replace batteries every year.